samhine/riot-api-demo-python-requests/README.md

 ## Python and Requests

 Python is a progamming language which allows you to be relatively concise while defining tasks.
 It's quite easy to learn, and very powerful when mastered.
 You can install Python from their website, I'll be using Python 3.7.4, but any 3.X version will work https://www.python.org/downloads/release/python-374/.
-Navigate to the "Files" section, and download the appropirate installer - allow all options when the installer asks about PATH veriables.
+Navigate to the "Files" section, and download the appropirate installer - allow all options when the installer asks about PATH variables.

 Requests is a module in Python, which allows you to make RESTful requests.
 REST is simply an agreed upon standard of how a server (in this case Riot's API) and a client (your Python script) should communicate.
 Riot gives you everything you need to know about the server side of this communication in their API reference https://developer.riotgames.com/apis.